-I will respond to emails within 24 hours except on the weekends.
+I will respond to emails within 24 hours except on the weekends when there will be a 48 hour response time.
 If your preferred name is different than what appears in CUNYfirst please let me know so that I can adjust my roster.
 Do not just hit reply to messages that were sent from Blackboard - those are 'do not reply messages' and they do not return to me.